 You’ll see abundant wildlife throughout the park, and the tidewater glaciers are massive.
 You can also hear what sounds like the crack of a gunshot—then watch as a big chunk of ice falls hundreds of feet to the ocean below.

-During either the mid-day or dinner version of this cruise, you’ll explore the world of wildlife up close in the calm waters of Resurrection Bay, drifting close to massive bird rookeries and sea lion colonies.
+During this mid-day cruise, you’ll explore the world of wildlife up close in the calm waters of Resurrection Bay, drifting close to massive bird rookeries and sea lion colonies.
 The ship stops along the route for whale, sea otter, or Dall's porpoise sightings.
-You'll also get great photo ops of glaciers such as enormous Bear Glacier, the largest glacier in the Kenai Fjords National Park.
+You’ll also get great photo ops of alpine and piedmont glaciers including enormous Bear Glacier, the largest glacier in Kenai Fjords National Park.

 Gray Whale Watching Tour (4 hours)